bentwheel/lgbtq-retirement-meps-analysis/README.md

-    outcomes commonly of interest to population health analyses, such as total pharmacy expenditure per individual, and average pharmacy utilization, average inpatient length-of-stay, and average hospital emergency room utilization utilization, to name a few.
+    outcomes commonly of interest to population health analyses, such as total pharmacy expenditure per individual, and average pharmacy utilization, average inpatient length-of-stay, and average hospital emergency department utilization utilization, to name a few.

 The primary goal of this essay is to motivate additional and more rigorous research into the specific healthcare outcomes-related